What happens after a student is suspended or expelled long-term?

-For further information, check out Reengagement Meeting tips For: Families, Students, and Educators.
+For more information, check out Reengagement Meeting Tips for: Families, Students, and Educators.
 (Spanish)

 When your student is expelled or suspended for longer than 10 school days, the school district must work with you and your student to create an appropriate, culturally responsive and culturally sensitive reengagement plan.

 The school district should contact you to invite you to a reengagement meeting.
 This should happen within 20 days of the suspension or expulsion if it is for more than 20 days, and no more than five days before the end of the suspension or expulsion if it is for less than 20 days.
 Make sure the meeting is set for a date and time that works for you and your student.

 What are the benefits of a reengagement meeting?